MechWolf/MechWolf/docs/guide/new_components.md

-    The values in the base state dictionary need to be parsable into valid values, the same as if they were passed as keyword arguments to `~mechwolf.Protocol.add`.
+    The values in the base state dictionary need to be parsable into valid values, the same as if they were passed as keyword arguments to `Protocol.add`.
 In fact, under the hood, that is exactly what is happening.
-At the end of your protocol, `~mechwolf.Protocol.compile` adds a procedure for each
+At the end of your protocol, `Protocol.compile` adds a procedure for each
-    `~mechwolf.components.component.ActiveComponent` in the protocol
+    `components.component.ActiveComponent` in the protocol
     to return to its base state.å

 5.  **Give it an update method.**